| |

 concocting one theme after another, cutting out paper hats and downloading

-dozens of mp3s related to the theme she’d have chosen.
-Of
+dozens of MP3s related to the theme she'd have chosen.
+So of course,

-course, she surely wasn’t going to let an opportunity like
+she surely wasn't going to let an opportunity like this pass her

-this pass her by without her planning everything from start to finish.
+by without her planning everything from start to finish.
+After all,

-After all, she had months to get things ready, and she had already
+she had months to get things ready, and she had already given Pawel

-given Pawel a few details of the programme she was preparing - until
+a few details of the programme she was preparing - until he couldn't

-of Tomek, Agnieszka, Peter, Luca and Martina.
-Soon afterwards he
+the company of Tomek, Agnieszka, Peter, Luca and Martina.
+Soon afterwards

-saw Janek and Jacek, hand in hand and with their same old lethargic
+he saw Janek and Jacek, hand in hand, with their same old lethargic

 pace, and then came Pawel and his new girlfriend, undoubtedly his